spack/spack/lib/spack/docs/tutorial_packaging.rst

 The Spec Object
 ---------------

-This tutorial has glossed over a few important features, which weren't too relevant for mpileaks but may be useful for other packages.
-There were several places we references the ``self.spec`` object.
+This tutorial glossed over a few important features that weren't too relevant for mpileaks, but may be useful to other packages.
+There are several places we reference the ``self.spec`` object.
 This is a powerful class for querying information about what we're building.
 For example, you could use the spec to query information about how a package's dependencies were built, or what compiler was being used, or what version of a package is being installed.
-Full documentation can be found in the :ref:`packaging-guide`, but here's some quick snippets with common queries:
+Full documentation is in the :ref:`packaging-guide`, but here are some quick snippets with common queries:

 - Am I building ``mpileaks`` version ``1.1`` or greater?